Family Support Division

 - The number of TANF cases attributed to Maintenance of Effort (MOE) in excess of the required amount.

 The report is being shared for public comment on the caseload reduction estimates.
-Comments will be gathered and a separate report submitted to HHS.
+Submit comments to COLE TAPOLICY, FSD.

-Following is Missouri’s Caseload Reduction Report for FFY-2012
+Following is Missouri’s Caseload Reduction Report for FFY-2023

 During FFY 2007 Missouri opted to remove two-parent families subject to work participation requirements from TANF.
 Two-parent families subject to work participation requirements are now in a solely state funded program.